-Recommended Use Three-season family and car camping Average Min Weight 16 lb.
+Best Use Camping Average Min Weight 16 lb.
 4 oz.
 Average Packed Weight 17 lb.
 4 oz.
 Warranty Lifetime Vestibule Area 32 sq. ft.
 Sleeping Capacity 6 Seasons 3 Seam Sealed Taped seams Pole Type DAC Aluminum Pole Diameter 12mm Packed Size 26" x 14" Number of Poles 4 Other Stuff Sack Included Material Walls: 70D Polyester Taffeta

 Floor: 70D Nylon 3000mm

 Interior Height 75" Freestanding Yes Floor Dimension 120" x 120" Floor Area 100 sq. ft.
 Doors 2 Clips or Sleeves Clips and sleeves